tmux Config: Understanding the Configuration File + Customization Examples

 The VPS information page on hPanel.
 The Browser terminal window is highlighted

 Note that configuration can be either global or local, depending on the file’s location.
-If you need a local configuration file, create it in the home directory with the following Linux command:
+If you need a local configuration file, create it in the home directory using the Linux touch command:

 touch ~/.tmux.conf